 Saudi Arabia is a relatively young country when it comes to history.
 Its history starts from the 1700s but history in Saudi Arabia dates back to 125,000 years.

 The places, architecture, Saudi heritage, and ruins of history are well preserved and well maintained so that the stories of the past could be passed on from one generation to the next, in its perfect form.

 There are many historic and pre-historic places in Saudi Arabia.
 UN acknowledges 5 of these places and lists them in the UNESCO World Heritage Sites.

 Read about these 5 gems in Saudi Arabia…

 In 2008, Al- Hijr Archeological Site was the first Saudi destination to make the list of UNESCO World Heritage Site.

 The ancient name of the site was Hegra.
-Nabataean Kingdom were the first inhabitants who lived from 1st BC- 1st CE.
+Nabataean Kingdom was the first inhabitants who lived from 1st BC- 1st CE.